zhc940702/CGATCPred/README.md

 Extra_label_matrix.py: By entering the compound-ATC label adjacency matrix, the function can calculate the correlation scores between each ATC label.

-single_label.py: computing evaluation metric; This function can evaluate the prediction performance of a multi-label classifier.
+single_label.py: computing evaluation metric.
+This function can evaluate the prediction performance of a multi-label classifier.
 Evaluation indicators are: Hamming loss, Aiming, Coverage, Absolute true rate, Absolute false rate and Accuracy.

 network_kfold.py: This function contains the network framework of our entire model and is based on pytorch 1.6.
 The model includes multiple CNN and GCN layers.